 • Operating System Proficiency: Linux is a dominant operating system in the cloud computing world.
 Being proficient in various Linux distributions (e.g., Ubuntu, CentOS, Red Hat) is crucial.
 Managing file systems, users, permissions, and package management skills are essential.

 • Shell Scripting: Knowledge of scripting languages like Bash is vital for automating repetitive tasks and effectively managing cloud resources.
-Scripting simplifies tasks such as creating, configuring, and managing virtual machines in the cloud.
+Scripting simplifies creating, configuring, and managing virtual machines in the cloud.

 • Security: Linux security practices are crucial for securing cloud-based infrastructure.
 Understanding firewall rules, access control, and system hardening is essential to protect cloud resources.